MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/mod_config_settings.md

 - Default: Off

-If set, the final set of missions can only become available after the specified lines of objectives is completed.
-This has to match what you set for `Campaign Completion Requirements` in your yaml.
+If set, the final two missions can only be accessed after the specified line of objectives is completed.
+This has to match what you set for `Campaign Completion Requirements` in your options yaml.

 ## Miscellaneous